IAmBaut/ImgboardTools/README.md

 For *.mp4*:

 First we locate the string "mvhd" which has a hex value of 0x6D766864 (The 0x is a prefix to state that it's a hex value.
 In a Hex editor search for the bytes 6D 76 68 64).
 From there move another 12 bytes (1 byte = 1 hex value).
-This is where the interesting data is at: The first 4 bytes states how many units there are per second, while the next 4 bytes after that are how many units long the video is.
+This is where the interesting data is at: The first 4 bytes state how many units there are per second, while the next 4 bytes after that are how many units long the video is.
 To set this to a very big length we can set the first 4 bytes to 0x00000001 and the second 4 bytes to 0xFFFFFFFF (which is 4.294.967.295 in decimal).

 For *.webm*: